proxmox/proxmox-backup/docs/pxar/description.rst

 tree.
 These files must contain one pattern per line, again later patterns win over previous ones.
-The patterns control file exclusion of files present within the given directory or further below it in the tree.
+The patterns control file exclusions of files present within the given directory or further below it in the tree.
-The behaviour is the same as described in :ref:`creating-backups`.
+The behavior is the same as described in :ref:`creating-backups`.

 Extracting an Archive
 ^^^^^^^^^^^^^^^^^^^^^